Many or all companies we feature compensate us. Compensation and editorial

 However, some users find the cash advance amounts smaller than expected, which is typical among cash advance apps.
 Others voice concerns about the subscription fees not being worth the price.
 Also, some customers report having a difficult time closing their accounts.

-How to use the Albert app
+How to use the Albert money app

 It takes less than 15 minutes to start using the Albert app.
 Here’s how: